MetaMask/metamask-ios-sdk/README.md

 Note that deeplink communication is only available from MetaMask Wallet version 7.21.0.

 #### Option 2: Socket Communication Layer
-Alternatively, the dapp can communicate with the MetaMask wallet via socket.
+Alternatively, by default, the dapp communicates with the MetaMask wallet via sockets.
 ```swift
 // To use deeplinking as transport layer
 @ObservedObject var metamaskSDK = MetaMaskSDK.shared(